Sacramento Highway 99 Closure Now In Place: How To Get Around It

 Drivers heading up Highway 99 from San Joaquin County should use the Highway 4/Crosstown Freeway to switch over to I-5, or use Highway 12 to northbound I-5.

-Expect heavier than usual traffic on surface streets through south Sacramento.MORE NEWS: West Nile Virus Detected In Mosquitoes Collected On June 2 Modesto
+Expect heavier than usual traffic on surface streets through south Sacramento.MORE NEWS: Man, 25, Killed In Overnight Shooting In Lodi

 Sacramento RT is also offering free light rail service for the duration of the closure.
 Riders will just need to show a flyer, which can be found at this link: https://www.sacrt.com/apps/wp-content/uploads/FixSac99-Free-Ride-Flyer.pdf.